 Additionally, a good PPM tool should seamlessly integrate with third-party applications, such as Jira and MS Teams, providing visibility into work outside the PPM solution.

-Measuring success and ensuring continuous improvement
+3. Measure success and ensure continuous improvement

 Striving to deliver business value isn’t the same as actually achieving it—even if you’re giving 200%.
 To borrow from legal terminology, IT project strategy leaders should view themselves as bound by an obligation of results, not just an obligation of means, to their organizations.
 That’s why they must measure the value created by the projects they oversee.

 Using KPIs also helps track project performance.
 Some common KPIs for IT projects include time to market and user satisfaction, which can be measured based on feedback from end-users or stakeholders to assess how well the project meets their needs.
-Project portfolio management tools offer capabilities to establish various KPIs and track progress against them.

-Running project retrospectives or reviews will help you analyze successes and identify areas for improvement in future projects.
-Evaluate what worked well, what didn’t, and what can be done differently next time.
 The insights gained can then be used to refine project management practices and improve future project performance.
 It is a good idea to document these insights, for example through a “lessons learned” knowledge base.

 Here again, professional tools include functionality to consolidate the management of project documentation and knowledge.